whiteinge/eseth/2020/mergetools.md

 ## Summary

+Mergetool authors:

-Mergetools: please continue to display `LOCAL` and `REMOTE`!
+Please continue to display `LOCAL` and `REMOTE`!
 Please display `BASE`.
 Please highlight the relevant sections of those files.
-But *don't* include those files in the diff.
+But **don't** include those files in the diff.
 It doesn't help.

+**Do** show the "left" and "right" sides of the conflict markers as a two-way diff.
+Allow the user to grab individual changes from either side.

 I want this technique adopted by every tool.
 Software is hard.
 The world will be a better place if it's easier to avoid accidentally losing changes during